kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

     };

     Derived : public Base {
        public:
          Derived(Derived&& d) : Base(std::move(d)) {}
     };

 Since ``d`` is an lvalue, the implementation of ``Derived(Derived&& d)`` requires casting it to an rvalue so that the Base move constructor is called and not the copy constructor.

 Note, Since ``std::move()`` works correctly on both rvalues and lvalues, no harm is done when passing it an rvalue: it still returns an rvalue.
 The g++ version of ``std::move()`` is shown below.
 Its argument is of generic type ``T&&``.
-This looks like an rvalue reference, but it works differently than an ordinary rvalue reference, say, ``std::string&&``, where the type is hard coded. `T&&`` binds to both lvalues and rvalues, and is known as a forwarding reference.
+This looks like an rvalue reference, but it works differently than an ordinary rvalue reference, say, for example, ``std::string&&``, where the type is specified or hard-coded. `T&&`` binds to both lvalues and rvalues, and is known as a forwarding reference.
 When it binds to an lvalue, ``T`` resolves to an lvalue reference, and when an rvalue is passed **T** resolves to the underlying nonreference type.
 We can see this by implementing a version of ``Remove_reference`` and its partial template specializations that contains a static method called ``describe()``, which ``move()`` invokes:

 .. code-block:: cpp